|

 hazel fairies and she said with a heavy heart and a low voice,

-were winking to her through the trees in encouragement.
+her through the trees in encouragement.

 What